top of page

 Step 8: Storing Apple Cider Vinegar

-Once the vinegar has reached the desired flavor and acidity, transfer it to a clean glass bottle with a tight-fitting lid.
+Once the vinegar has reached the desired flavor and acidity, transfer it to a clean glass bottle with a good lid.
 Store it in a cool, dark place.
 Its flavor may evolve further over time.

 Watch out for bubbles, which mean some yeast left in the mix is fermenting again.
 Loosen the lid to release the carbon dioxide it produces.
 Decide whether to chuck it or use for more experiments.